aptos-foundation/AIPs/aips/aip-x-safe-auth-key-mapping.md

 ## Alternative solutions

-Separately, @davidiw has proposed a primarily offchain and indexing-based approach to mapping authentication keys (see [AIP issue 487] more more detail).
+One alternative would be a primarily offchain and indexing-based approach to mapping authentication keys.

 However, such an approach would require breaking changes and would introduce offchain indexing as an additional dependency in the authentication key mapping paradigm.

-My solution, captured in the proposed reference implementation, offers a purely onchain solution to existing issues and does not require altering the existing design space or introducing an offchain dependency.
+The proposed solution offers a purely onchain solution to existing issues and does not require altering the existing design space or introducing an offchain dependency.

 ## Specification and Implementation Details